huggingface/blog/deep-rl-dqn.md

 ## The Deep Q-Learning Algorithm

-We learned that Deep Q-Learning **uses a function approximator (a deep neural network) to approximate the different Q-values for each possible action at a state** (value-function estimation).
+We learned that Deep Q-Learning **uses a deep neural network to approximate the different Q-values for each possible action at a state** (value-function estimation).

 The difference is that, during the training phase, instead of updating the Q-value of a state-action pair directly as we have done with Q-Learning: